santitomatis/name-generator/README.md

 xXMacazagaHelenaXx
 ```

-In the other hand if you type y, the amount of names generated andlanguage among other details are going to be custom
+In the other hand if you type y, the amount of names generated and language among other details are going to be custom

 ```
 Do you want to do some advanced configuration?
 Just type y/n (yes or no) y